 I used Minwax’s stainable wood filler to fill in the holes that were on the top piece.
 I did not care for the small wood piece that was on the back of the table.

 Since the pieces were flat, I decide to use my hand sander, making sure to go with the grain of the wood.

-Once I was happy with the amount of stain that was removed, I wiped down with a scrape rag and then used my tack cloth to make sure all the dust was removed from the wood.
+Once I was happy with the amount of stain that was removed, I wiped it down with a scrape rag and then used my tack cloth to make sure all the dust was removed from the wood.
 This is a critical step in the staining process.

 The next important step is to apply the Minwax Pre-Stain.
-After using this product, this is a step that I will never skip when staining, it makes a huge difference on how the stain adheres to the wood.
+After using this product, this is a step that I will never skip when staining, it makes a huge difference in how the stain adheres to the wood.
 It makes your stain richer in color.

-Once all the pieces were stained, I taped off using Frog Tape and I began to paint the drawer and the legs.
+Once all the pieces were stained, I taped them off using Frog Tape and I began to paint the drawer and the legs.

 I decided to add some character and stress some of the edges and surfaces on the phone table.
 I love how this one turned out!

-Of course who would use it for a phone table!
+Of course, who would use it for a phone table!